gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 The first highlighted section is your LUIS Model Id, which uniquely identifies the LUIS application you just created.
 The second highlighted section (obfuscated from prying eyes), is my Starter_Key.
 Without this key, you'll receive a 401-Unauthorized response when calling the REST API.

-Copy the url into your favorite REST client and an example **utterance** to the *q=* querystring parameter (I prefer Postman, but feel free to use whatever makes you happy).
+Copy the url into your favorite REST client and add an example **utterance** to the *q=* querystring parameter (I prefer Postman, but feel free to use whatever makes you happy).

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-rest-api.png)